The Fall of Tenochtitlan - Truly the End of the Aztec Empire?

 - The Stolen Treasure of Montezuma

 In May 1521, Cortés began his siege of Tenochtitlan.
-The Spanish plan was to cut off the city’s supplies by disconnect it from the mainland, thus forcing its inhabitants to submit.
+The Spanish plan was to cut off the city’s supplies by disconnecting it from the mainland, thus forcing its inhabitants to submit.
 As the Spanish drew ever closer to Tenochtitlan, the Aztecs attempted to break their grip, though these efforts were not successful.
-The Spanish eventually reached the city, though more fighting had to be done before the finally surrendered on August 13, 1521.
+The Spanish eventually reached the city, though more fighting had to be done before the Aztecs finally surrendered on August 13, 1521.